givepraise/docs/src/pages/index.md

 Praise is similar to a team allocation in other token economies, but done via a unique distributed signal aggregation approach intended to achieve many goals:

-- Acknowledge and reward full spectrum contributions
+✅ Acknowledge and reward full spectrum contributions.
-- A clear and transparent process with full community involvement
+✅ A clear and transparent process with full community involvement.
-- Create a culture of giving and gratitude
+✅ Create a culture of giving and gratitude.
-- Instigate decentralized updates about work being done
+✅ Instigate decentralized updates about work being done.
-- Focus on transparency and data analysis
+✅ Focus on transparency and data analysis

 <SetupButton/>